-While the largest Parisian Rooftop will soon see the light of day in Montparnasse, rooftop terraces continue to proliferate: once considered simple roofs, these spaces are now recycled and optimized to become the ultimate in trendy spaces.
+While the largest Parisian Rooftop will soon see the light of day in Montparnasse, rooftop terraces continue to proliferate: once considered as simple roofs, these spaces are now recycled and optimized to become the ultimate in trendy spaces.
 From trendy restaurants and bars to athletic fields and beekeeping playgrounds, it's now the turn of professionals to take over the city's rooftops.
 Whether for meetings, seminars, conferences, events or production, the workspace is being reinvented with one goal in mind: to nestle in the unusual.

-Thus, coworking spaces located at the top of buildings have also begun to reproduce to place workers in a bubble of inspiration.
-Rooftops are also ideal for professional uses that we don't always think of: for production, photoshoots, and filming.
+Thus, coworking spaces located at the top of buildings have also started to reproduce to place workers in a bubble of inspiration.
+Rooftops are also ideal for professional uses that we don't always think of: for production, photo shoots and filming.
 Far from impersonal studios, more and more artists prefer to use the city as a backdrop.
 The rooftops offer a setting that invites dreams, as was the case with the Opera: its promotional video featured the classical dancer Dorothée Gilbert on the roof of the Opera Garnier talking about her pleasure to go further and further.
-For another example, the "high-flying" choreography took place on the roofs of Paris as well.
+For another example, the "high-flying" choreography that took place on the roofs of Paris as well.

 It seems that even the professional sphere can enjoy the strategic decisions that cities are taking to become smart cities: by seeking to optimize and recycle spaces, companies and startups are finding ever more atypical and inspiring places to work like the Rooftops are.
 With the push of the collaborative economy, they continue on the road of the unusual to discover unique and exclusive places directly with the inhabitant.